-Two remote switches for appliances are located on the bathroom wall (exception is the 16 Ft.
-Bambi).
+Two remote switches for appliances are located on the bathroom wall.
 One is for the water pump, and duplicates the pump switch on the central control panel.
 Either pump switch may be used to turn the pump on or off at any time.